googlefonts/roboto-flex-spacing-axis-demo/README.md

 ### Creation of “tight” and “loose” spacing states

 Variations of the default spacing are created by the designer with help of [VariableSpacing] tools.
-During the design stage, all the different versions of a font’s spacing can be stored in the same source.
-When it’s time to generate a variable font, the different spacing states are exported as separate UFOs.
+During the design stage, all the different versions of a font’s spacing can be stored inside the same UFO source.
+When it’s time to generate a variable font, these different *spacing states* are exported as separate UFOs.

 It is essential that the width of the `space` glyph remains unaltered accross spacing states, as the reference point for all spacing variation.
 If a change to the width of the space is needed, it must be implemented through a separate mechanism (for example as a separate axis, or provided automatically by an application).